eunwooim/Tensorflow-Speech-Recognition-Challenge/README.md

 Recently, the penetration rate of IoT devices is increasing.
 It is very important to authenticate as a user because it is a device shared by multiple users.
 Although various biometric technologies have developed, it is characterized by the ability to lower order while certifying that it is user, especially if it uses voice.
 <br>
-In other words, as long as users say keywords they register, they can aim for automation by performing registered commands at the same time as having exclusive access to private access to information.
+In other words, as long as users say keywords they registered, they can aim for automation by performing assigned commands at the same time as having exclusive access to private access to information.
 Therefore, the goal was to create a model that can fulfill both speaker and voice recognition simultaneously.

 ### About Sound Wave